 Preparation Guide:

 - Harvesting: Collect acorns from the ground in autumn.
 Choose those that are brown and free from holes.
+Acorns are extremely abundant a certain times of year, but not many realise that they are a free food.

 - Leaching: Remove the shells and caps, then soak the acorns in water to leach out the tannins.
 Change the water several times until it runs clear.